Here are seven top reasons to find a PLM that suits your needs, whatever the size of your business.

 3. Being and staying compliant

-Safety and compliance are huge issues for brands and retailers, particularly if you produce children’s items or any sort of protection equipment.
+Safety and compliance are huge issues for brands and retailers, particularly with today’s conscious consumers.
 PLM can help keep supplier certifications up to date and track compliance across different regions and components.
 When regulations change, having a comprehensive product & component library in PLM makes it easy to figure out which products need to be re-tested, set expiry reminders and maintain up-to-date documentation for each SKU.

 A PLM solution can also help track your intellectual property from the moment it is created, setting up an IP library that you can check for possible patent or trademark infringements.
 In another little-known benefit for companies, PLM can track research and development of new products for R & D tax credits, depending on where you are based: simply export the yearly data to your accountants and let them save you money.

 Having a single version of the truth is critical.
 Have you ever gone into a meeting and seen different departments present different figures, supposedly based on the same data?
 Not speaking the same language makes work life confusing, hectic and heated.

 Often, you need the same data presented in multiple formats for different business processes.
 With PLM, you can generate different reports and views from one central real-time database depending on your needs, which can vastly cut the time needed to prepare reports and presentations.
 The same reports, tech packs and BOMs are sent to factories and suppliers, regardless of who is providing the information, which ensures consistent communication.

 Ensuring alignment of data throughout the organization is a massive timesaver.
 Having to re-key master data into other systems creates frustration, wastes time and will result in errors and unreliable data.